Miss Taylor - Head of Department

 Key Stage 5

-We are pleased to offer A Level Mathematics and currently have students studying A Level Further Mathematics at Barking Abbey.
+We are pleased to offer A Level Mathematics and A Level Further Mathematics at Barking Abbey.

-You will study A Level Mathematics over two years with one set of examinations at the end of Year 13.
+You will study A Level Mathematics and A level Further Mathematics over two years with one set of examinations at the end of Year 13.
 The modules you will learn will include pure mathematics, statistics and mechanics.

 A Level Mathematics is much sought after for entry to a wide variety of full time courses in Higher Education.
 There are many areas of employment that see Mathematics A Level as important and it is often a requirement for the qualifications related to these areas.
 Higher Education courses or careers that either require A Level Mathematics, include Economics, Teaching, Medicine, Psychology, Architecture, Engineering, Computing and Accountancy.
 If you should wish to continue your study of Mathematics after A Level, you could follow a course in Mathematics at degree level or even continue further as a postgraduate and become involved in research projects.